-- The first definition referring to learning organizations states that learning organizations are organizations where people continually expand their capacity to create the results they truly desire, where new and expansive patterns of thinking are nurtured, where collective aspiration is set free, and where people are continually learning to see the whole together.
-(Senge, 1990) - The second definition referring to learning organizations shows that learning organizations or learning companies represent a vision of what might be possible.
+• The first definition referring to learning organizations states that learning organizations are organizations where people continually expand their capacity to create the results they truly desire, where new and expansive patterns of thinking are nurtured, where collective aspiration is set free, and where people are continually learning to see the whole together.
+(Senge, 1990)

+- The second definition referring to learning organizations shows that learning organizations or learning companies represent a vision of what might be possible.
 Moreover it is not brought about simply by training individuals, it can only happen as a result of learning at the whole organization level.
-The learning organization or company facilitates the learning of all its members and continuously transforms itself.
-(Pedler et. al., 1991, 1996)

-• The third definition referring to learning organizations presents the fact that learning organizations are characterized by total employee involvement in a process of collaboratively conducted, collectively accountable change directed towards shared values or principles.
+The learning organization or company facilitates the learning of all its - organization or company facilitates the learning of all its members and continuously transforms itself.
+(Pedler et. al., 1991, 1996) The third definition referring to learning organizations present the fact that learning organizations are characterized by total - The third definition referring to learning organizations presents the fact that learning organizations are characterized by total employee involvement in a process of collaboratively conducted, collectively accountable change directed towards shared values or principles.
 (Watkins and Marsick, 1992)